 - Tennoji Temple is one of the many temples dotted around Yanaka.
 Built in 1274, its the oldest temple in the area and houses a grandiose, bronze Buddha in its central courtyard.

 - Yanaka Cemetary sits at the base of Tennoji Temple and is the largest cemetery in all of Japan.
-If you take a peaceful walk through the cemetery, you’ll find gravesites from famous shoguns, artists, and writers hidden amongst the cherry trees.
+If you take a peaceful walk through the cemetery, you’ll find gravesites from famous shoguns, artists, and writers hidden amongst the trees.
+Yanaka Cemetary is also one of the best places in Tokyo to see cherry blossoms!

 #11 – Harajuku